shubhamkumarjha123/py_codes/folder/True if first and last number of a list is same.md

-# Given a list of numbers, return True if first and last number of a list is same
+# Given a list of numbers, return True if first and last number of a list is same.

 ```python